halexandra45/React-Exercise1/README.md

 In this excersice I master how stateless components inherit from stateful components.

-Careful explanaition of the code and how it functions:
+Careful explanation of the code and how it functions:

 1. A stateful component class defines a function that calls this.setState.
 (Parent.js, lines 15-19)
 2. The stateful component passes that function down to a stateless component.
 (Parent.js, line 24)